What Can We Do?

 Prisca Choe

-Project: An installation of depictions of women pulled from genre paintings from the Joseon Dynasty to uplift the influence of women on the way we celebrate our culture despite the historical erasure of their work and power.
-The installation was presented at several community events including the Think!Chinatown Block Party on Sunday, August 7, 2022 in Chinatown, Manhattan.
+Project: An installation of depictions of women pulled from genre paintings from the Joseon Dynasty to uplift the influence of women, celebrating culture despite the historical erasure of their work and power presented at several community events including the Think!Chinatown Block Party in Chinatown, Manhattan.

 priscachoe.com